NrgXnat/xnat-docker-compose/README.md

 When you checked out this branch, several directories were created to store the persistent data.

 * **xnat/plugins** - Initially contains nothing.
-This is where the [JupterHub](https://ci.xnat.org/job/Plugins_Develop/job/JupyterHub/22/artifact/build/libs/xnat-jupyterhub-plugin-0.3.0.jar) plugin belongs.
+This is where the [xnat-jupyterhub-plugin jar](https://ci.xnat.org/job/Plugins_Release/job/JupyterHub) belongs.
 You can further customize your XNAT with other plugins by placing jars into this directory and restarting XNAT.
 * **xnat-data/archive** - Contains the XNAT archive
 * **xnat-data/workspaces** - User workspaces for storing notebooks
 * **xnat-data/build** - Contains the XNAT build space.
 This is useful when running the container service plugin.